-With Slow Ramp, the BIG-IP system gradually adds connections to a newly-enabled or newly-added SharePoint server over a time period you specify, rather than sending a full proportion of the traffic immediately.
-Slow Ramp is essential when using the Least Connections load balancing method (our recommended method for SharePoint servers), as the BIG-IP system would otherwise send all new connections to a new server immediately, potentially overwhelming that server.
+With Slow Ramp, the BIG-IP system gradually adds connections to a newly-enabled or newly-added WebLogic server over a time period you specify, rather than sending a full proportion of the traffic immediately.

 Select whether you want to use a Slow Ramp time.